-Travel businesses should establish a set of procedures aligned with CDC guidance in the event an employee or customer tests positive for COVID-19.
+Travel businesses should establish a set of procedures aligned with CDC guidance should an employee or customer test positive for COVID-19.

-Should an employee or customer test positive, travel businesses should follow an appropriate checklist of actions in response.Travel businesses should follow guidance from leading public health authorities to define necessary actions in these instances.
+Should an employee or customer test positive, travel businesses should follow an appropriate checklist of actions in response.
+Travel businesses should follow guidance from leading public health authorities to define necessary actions in these instances.